-Neomercantilism fit in well with their communist governments.
-They relied on a centrally-planned command economy.
+Neomercantilism fits in well with their communist governments.
+They relied on a centrally planned command economy.
 It allowed them to regulate foreign trade.
 They also controlled their balance of payments and foreign reserves.
 Their leaders selected which industries to promote.
 They engaged in currency wars to give their exports lower pricing power.
 For example, China bought U.S. Treasurys to fuel its trade with the United States.
-As a result, China became the largest foreign owner of U.S. debt.
+As a result, China became one of the largest foreign owners of U.S. debt.

 Mercantilism laid the foundation for today's nationalism and protectionism.
 Nations felt they lost power as a result of globalism and the interdependence of free trade.

 The Great Recession aggravated a tendency toward mercantilism in capitalist countries.
 For example, in 2014, India elected Hindu nationalist Narendra Modi.
 In 2016, the United States chose populist Donald Trump for the presidency.
-Trump's policies follow a form of neo-mercantilism.
+Some considered Trump's policies a form of neo-mercantilism.

-Trump advocates expansionary fiscal policies, such as tax cuts, to help businesses.
-He argues for bilateral trade agreements that are between two countries.
-If he could, he'd enforce unilateral agreements.
-They allow a stronger nation to force a weaker nation to adopt trade policies that favor it.
-Trump agrees that multilateral agreements benefit corporations at the expense of individual countries.
+For example, Trump advocated expansionary fiscal policies, such as tax cuts, to help businesses.
+He argued for bilateral trade agreements that are between the two countries, rather than multilateral agreements between many countries.
 These are all signs of economic nationalism and mercantilism.

 Mercantilism opposes immigration because it takes jobs away from domestic workers.
-Trump's immigration policies followed mercantilism.
-For example, he promised to build a wall on the border with Mexico.
+Trump's immigration policies followed this mindset.